Brajamohan Jamatia

 Brajamohan Jamatia (1905 - 2 March 2012) was an Indian politician.
 He was born and died in Manu.

 Career

 Jamatia was born in a tribal peasant family in southern Tripura.
 Being illiterate, he came into contact with the Janasiksha Samiti literacy movement.
 In 1950 he became a member of the Communist Party of India.
-He was active in the struggle of Ganamukti Parishad, and became a member of the Central Committee of the organization.
+He was active in the struggle of the Ganamukti Parishad, and became a member of the Central Committee of that organization.
 In the 1964 split in the party, he sided with the Communist Party of India (Marxist).
-He became a member of the Tripura State Committee of CPI(M).
+He became a member of the Tripura State Committee of the CPI(M).

-He was elected to the Tripura Legislative Assembly in 1977 and, again, in 1988.
+He was elected to the Tripura Legislative Assembly in 1977 and again in 1988.

 Jamatia spent several years underground.
 He was imprisoned eight times.
 He learned to read and write in prison.
-In total his jail terms lasted for close to a decade.
+In total, his jail terms lasted for close to a decade.